Furosemide: Veterinary uses

 The diuretic effects are put to use most commonly in horses to prevent bleeding during a race.
 In the United States of America, under the racing rules of most states, horses that bleed from the nostrils (exercise-induced pulmonary hemorrhage) three times are permanently barred from racing.
 Sometime in the early 1970s, furosemide's ability to prevent, or at least greatly reduce, the incidence of bleeding by horses during races was discovered accidentally.
 Clinical trials followed, and by the decade's end, racing commissions in some states in the USA began legalizing its use on race horses.
 In 1995, New York became the last state in the United States to approve such use, after years of refusing to consider doing so.
 Some states allow its use for all racehorses; some allow it only for confirmed "bleeders".
 Its use for this purpose is still prohibited in many other countries.

 Furosemide is also used in horses for pulmonary edema, congestive heart failure (in combination with other drugs), and allergic reactions.
 Although it increases circulation to the kidneys, it does not help kidney function and is not recommended for kidney disease.

 It is also used to treat congestive heart failure (pulmonary edema, pleural effusion, and/or ascites) in cats and dogs.

 Horses

-Furosemide is injected either intramuscularly or intravenously, usually 0.5-1.0 mg/kg twice/day, although less before a horse is raced.
-As with many diuretics, it can cause dehydration and electrolyte imbalance, including loss of potassium, calcium, sodium, and magnesium.
-Excessive use of furosemide will most likely lead to a metabolic alkalosis due to hypochloremia and hypokalemia.
-The drug should, therefore, not be used in horses that are dehydrated or experiencing kidney failure.
-It should be used with caution in horses with liver problems or electrolyte abnormalities.
-Overdose may lead to dehydration, change in drinking patterns and urination, seizures, gastrointestinal problems, kidney damage, lethargy, collapse, and coma.
+Furosemide is injected either intramuscularly or intravenously.
+It can cause dehydration and electrolyte imbalance, including loss of potassium, calcium, sodium, and magnesium.

-Furosemide should be used with caution when combined with corticosteroids (as this increases the risk of electrolyte imbalance), aminoglycoside antibiotics (increases the risk of kidney or ear damage), and trimethoprim sulfa (causes decreased platelet count).
-It may also cause interactions with anesthetics, so its use should be related to the veterinarian if the animal is going into surgery, it decreases the kidneys' ability to excrete aspirin, so dosages will need to be adjusted if combined with that drug.

-Furosemide may increase the risk of digoxin toxicity due to hypokalemia.

-It is recommended that furosemide not be used during pregnancy or in a lactating mare, as it is passed through the placenta and milk in studies with other species.
-It should not be used in horses with pituitary pars intermedia dysfunction (Equine Cushing's Disease).

 Furosemide is detectable in urine 36–72 hours following injection.
 Its use is restricted by most equestrian organizations.

 US major racetracks ban the use of furosemide on race days.